Trendy Plants That Make Your Home Healthier, Too

 purifying the air of pollutants

-improve mood- bright blooms always make ya smile!
+improving moods- bright blooms always make ya smile!

-8 Indoor Plants that Improve Health
+8 Indoor Plants That Are Good For Your Health

-The Aloe Vera plant is even cooler to have around, because the water it stores in its leaves can be used as a gel with various healing properties.
-It can be used to accelerate healing of sores and sun burns, is thought to help skin and prevent wrinkles, and people even use it to treat dental plaque.
+The Aloe Vera plant is even cooler to have around because the water it stores in its leaves can be used as a gel with various healing properties.
+It can be used to accelerate healing of sores and sun burns, is thought to help skin and prevent wrinkles and people even use it to treat dental plaque.
 It may even have benefits when consumed!

 photo via homedepot.com

 This plant is a great option for having in the house because it's low maintenance, can survive against most challenges presented by indoor lighting and is slow growing.
 They look like a tree, without being the size of a tree, which makes for amazing indoor decoration if you ask me.
 According to the NASA Clean Air Study, this plant is a good air purifier because it helps remove formaldehyde in the air.

 This article gives more detailed information on caring for your mass cane.